a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 bearing

-device that allows two parts to rotate or move in contact with each other
+device that allows two parts to move in contact with each other

 blower